-Join AdventureWomen in 2021 for an adventure on a private barge in the south of France!
+Join AdventureWomen for an adventure on a private barge in the south of France!
 Cruising the Rhone River canals aboard your luxurious, privately chartered hotel-barge is an ultimately dreamy way to discover a less-visited corner of southwestern Provence.
 Walk the ancient stone streets of sun-splashed villages, photograph the atmospheric beauty of the Petit Camargue, and feast on local specialties.
 Through highly personal encounters with fascinating local women – from a spirited horse and bull breeder to sister winemakers and a lady oyster farmer – witness the passionate dedication to preserving a unique way of life in this special corner of France.

 Fly into Marseilles and transfer to Arles to board your barge, the M.S.
 Anne Marie, privately chartered for your group.
 Settle into your cabin then raise a glass with your AdventureWomen traveling companions at the welcome dinner.
 By day, disembark for onshore adventures, returning for leisurely evenings onboard.
 The barge remains docked overnight.
 Enjoy the attentive services of the crew, gourmet dining and local vintages (with wine included at lunch and dinner!), and the lovely passing views.
 You will explore with expert French guides during the day, who will show you the best that southwestern Provence has to offer.
 You are also accompanied by an AdventureWomen Ambassador, committed to helping make your experience a fun and personally rewarding adventure, and cheering you on as you reach beyond your comfort zone to take on new challenges in your own unique way!